Interdepartmental Program in Health Economics

-The Interdisciplinary Health Economics Program (IHEP) is a collaboration between economics faculty between three departments at the Johns Hopkins Bloomberg School of Public Health.
+The Interdepartmental Program in Health Economics (IPHE) is a collaboration between economics faculty between three departments at the Johns Hopkins Bloomberg School of Public Health.
 Each of these departments offers concentrations in health economics at the Master’s and Doctoral level.